 In my last article I described a beautiful renaissance town – Kazimierz Dolny.
 Now I want to share my experience in riding a bike in its surrounding.
-Lublin Voivodeship has plenty of nice roads!
+Lublin Voivodeship has plenty of nice roads for bicycle lovers!

 The Open Air Village Museum in Lublin